PopaGeorgianVictor/PORTOFOLIO/README.md

 ### LIKE OPERATOR:

+* WHERE CustomerName LIKE 'a%'
+* Finds any values that start with "a"
+* WHERE CustomerName LIKE '%a'
+* Finds any values that end with "a"
+* WHERE CustomerName LIKE '%or%'
+* Finds any values that have "or" in any position
+* WHERE CustomerName LIKE '_r%'
+* Finds any values that have "r" in the second position
+* WHERE CustomerName LIKE 'a_%_%'
+* Finds any values that start with "a" and are at least 3 characters in length
+* WHERE ContactName LIKE 'a%o'
+* Finds any values that start with "a" and ends with "o"

 #### IT IS USED TO SEARCH FOR A SPECIFIED PATTERN IN A COLUMN.
 TWO WILDCARD CHARACTERS ARE USED TO CONSTRUCT PATTERNS.
 THEY ARE PERCENTAGE
 (%) AND UNDERSCORE (_).